Tag Archives: friendship

 Evans’ visit was a short one, just a few days; and, while there, he kept mentioning how much he missed his girlfriend back home.
 I understood.

 There were no baseball games; and, throughout his visit, my bicycle remained idle and rusting in my parent’s garage.
-In a few short years, the world had changed so very much.

 I still love them all dearly.
 I’ll always cherish the times we “went to play along the cherry lane.”
 And, whenever I reminisce, I’m sure that I’ll find myself wiping off the “green scales” trickling down my cheeks.